uyha/flag/README.md

 ## Usage
 This is a header only library, copy the file `flag.hpp` to your source code and start using it.

-Users can mark their scoped enums as flag enums by using the macro `IS_FLAG_ENUM` or specialize the variable template `is_flag_enum` to true.
-Because of how namespaces work, the macro has to be either called from the global namespace.
+Users can mark their scoped enums as flag enums by using the macro `IS_FLAG_ENUM` with the parameter as the name of the enum (qualified if used out of the scope that the enum is defined).